vikram7/nasa_pod/README.md

 http://apod.nasa.gov/apod/astropix.html

-to run this script for the first time, follow the commands below:
+to run this script for the first time, follow the commands below in your terminal:

 1. git clone git@github.com:vikram7/nasa_pod.git
 2. cd nasa_pod